PaperMC/docs/docs/paper/dev/api/inventory-holder.md

 ## Creating an InventoryHolder

 InventoryHolder is an interface that we must implement.
-We can do this the following way, let's create a new class that will create our `Inventory` in the constructor.
+We can do this the following way: create a new class that will create our `Inventory` in the constructor.

 :::info

-The constructor takes your main plugin class as an argument in order to create the `Inventory`, if you wish you can use the static method `Bukkit.createInventory(InventoryHolder, int)` instead and remove the argument.
+The constructor takes your main plugin class as an argument in order to create the `Inventory`.
+If you wish you can use the static method `Bukkit.createInventory(InventoryHolder, int)` instead and remove the argument.

 :::